 But first, if you’re an aspiring house and pet sitter, we’ve got two actions for you to take right now!

-The top 3 questions that come in all the time from house and pet sitters are…
+The top 3 burning questions from from house and pet sitters now…

 What’s the best way to manage scheduling and timing?